espressif/esp-idf/docs/en/get-started/windows-setup-scratch.rst

 MConf for IDF
 ^^^^^^^^^^^^^

-Download the configuration tool mconf-idf from the `kconfig-frontends releases page <mconf-idf>`_.
+Download the configuration tool mconf-idf from the `kconfig-frontends releases page`_.
 This is the ``mconf`` configuration tool with some minor customizations for ESP-IDF.

 This tool will also need to be unzipped to a directory which is then :ref:`added to your Path <add-directory-windows-path>`.